RayNieva/OrgWindowsDesktop/README.md

 ![WebAirDroidwithAirMirror](https://github.com/RayNieva/OrgWindowsDesktop/blob/master/AirDroid-Mirror.jpg)

 - Not to leave devices out (BYOD) the tablet shown in the workstation image and my cellphone (above) join the party using Airdroid.
+Remote control your device using Airmirror without rooting your phone!
+Also using the Chrome ecosystem via Web.Airdroid.com (works in Linux and Windows).
+Share your Android storage, chat on your keyboard etc...